NKR Living Donor Evaluation Guidelines

 - When adequate time is available, match offers shall be selected to facilitate the most

-except when a difficult to match pair can be matched.
+possible transplants except when difficult to match pairs can be matched.
+Pair

-- When time is limited (e.g. NDD has an aggressive donation deadline, compatible pairs
+- When time is limited (e.g. NDD has a limited timeframe for donation, compatible

-are involved in a swap, etc.), match offers with the greatest probability to make it
+pairs are involved in a swap, etc.), match offers with the greatest probability to

-to transplant within the allotted timeframe, shall be selected (e.g. donors
+make it to transplant within the allotted timeframe shall be selected.
+In these cases

-- When multiple potential match offers yield equal numbers of transplants, the hardest
+- When multiple potential match offers yield equal numbers of transplants, in

-equal, the longest patient wait times in the NKR system will be given priority.
+- Patients with the longest wait times in the NKR system.

-- When multiple CHIPs can end the same chain, children will be given priority.
-Secondary
+- When multiple CHIPs can end the same chain, prioritization shall be given to:

 The NKR shall end chains according to the following priorities: